earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ### How to Derive the NDVI Vegetation Index

 The normalized difference vegetation index (NDVI) uses a ratio between near infrared and red light within the electromagnetic spectrum.
-To calculate NDVI we use the following formula where NIR is near infrared light and red represents red light.
-For our raster data, we will take the reflectance value in the red and near infrared bands to calculate the index.
+To calculate NDVI you use the following formula where NIR is near infrared light and red represents red light.
+For your raster data, you will take the reflectance value in the red and near infrared bands to calculate the index.
 .
 `(NIR - Red) / (NIR + Red)`